Cemetery of the Evergreens

 The Cemetery of the Evergreens, also called The Evergreens Cemetery, is a non-denominational rural cemetery along the Cemetery Belt in Brooklyn and Queens, New York City.
 It was incorporated in 1849, not long after the passage of New York's Rural Cemetery Act spurred development of cemeteries outside Manhattan.
 For a time, it was the busiest cemetery in New York City; in 1929 there were 4,673 interments.
 Today, the Evergreens is the final resting place of more than 526,000 people.

 The cemetery borders Brooklyn and Queens and covers 225 acre of rolling hills and gently sloping meadows.
 It features several thousand trees and flowering shrubs in a park-like setting.
 Cypress Hills Cemetery lies to its northeast.
+The Most Holy Trinity Cemetery (established in 1851), which is known for having metal headstones, borders the cemetery on the northwest in the Bushwick neighborhood of Brooklyn.

 History

 The Evergreens was built on the principle of the rural cemetery.
 Two of the era's most noted landscape architects, Andrew Jackson Downing and Alexander Jackson Davis, were instrumental in the layout of the cemetery grounds.